RoamGuru Roam Guru

 If you want more, extend to West Burton (add 2.5 miles).
 The village has its own waterfall—Cauldron Falls—where the Walden Beck drops into a pool that's perfect for swimming.
 Less crowded than Janet's Foss, and the village has a proper baker who makes excellent pork pies.

-At the National Park Centre.
-01969 663424.
-It's a simple operation: sandwiches, soup, cake.
-The Wensleydale cheese and chutney sandwich (£7.50) is solid, and they sell ice cream from local dairies (£3.50).
-Eat outside if the weather's decent—there's a terrace overlooking the falls.
+Lunch at the Falls Café (01969 663424): Simple operation—sandwiches, soup, cake.
+The Wensleydale cheese and chutney sandwich (£7.50) is solid.
+Eat outside on the terrace overlooking the falls.

 This is England's highest single-drop waterfall—30 metres of water plunging into a natural amphitheatre.
 J.M.W.
 Turner painted it in 1816; he wasn't wrong about the drama.
 The pool beneath is deep and cold—maybe 12°C even in August.
 Swimming here is proper bracing.
 The natural amphitheatre creates an echo; the sound of the falls bounces off the rock walls.